cs5450/cs5450.github.io/assignments/lab1.md

 Please consult with Beej's guide which is essentially helpful for this project.
 Here is the link: [**beej.us/guide/bgnet/output/html/multipage/index.html**](http://beej.us/guide/bgnet/output/html/multipage/index.html)

 ### Final Submission

+Submission is in the form of a tarball (see handout) which must be uploaded to CMS by {{ site.data.main.lab1_deadline }}.

 #### Autolab Grading Scripts